* Internet Search Results *

 Inflation is on the increase around the world, with food and energy prices hitting record highs.
 The rise has been driven in large part by pent-up consumer demand after the pandemic and the Russian invasion of Ukraine.
 UBS Chief Economist Paul Donovan explains why inflation is high and when we can expect that to ease.

-How is inflation affected by globalisation? | World Economic Forum
+What is hyperinflation? | World Economic Forum

-5 books to help you understand inflation - The World Economic Forum
+5 books on inflation to help you understand the concept

 What is the Consumer Price Index and its link to inflation? | World ...